-The EM720 can be configured to trigger a reset of billing maximum demands and an end of billing period automatically on a monthly schedule, manually from the front display and remotely via communications.
+The meter can be configured to trigger a reset of billing maximum demands and an end of billing period automatically on a monthly schedule, manually via the sealable DEMAND RESET button, and remotely via communications.
 It can also be done via control setpoints using any programmable internal or external trigger, like a specific time schedule or an external pulse.